barseghyanartur/transliterate/README.rst

     pip install transliterate

-or install the latest stable version from bitbucket:
+or install the latest stable version from BitBucket:

 .. code-block:: sh

     pip install https://bitbucket.org/barseghyanartur/transliterate/get/stable.tar.gz

-or install the latest stable version from github:
+or install the latest stable version from GitHub:

 .. code-block:: sh

     pip install https://github.org/barseghyanartur/transliterate/archive/stable.tar.gz

 That's all.
-See the `Usage and examples` section for more.
+See the `Usage and examples`_ section for more.

 Usage and examples
 ==================